sensortower/sidekiq-ultimate/README.md

 ## Configuration

-Resurrection events can be additionally logged by providing `on_resurrection` handler:
+### Resurrection event handler

+An event handler can be called when a job is resurrected.

 ```ruby
 Sidekiq::Ultimate.setup! do |config|